ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-installation-for-opencv-c++.md

 # Tutorial: Installation for OpenCV C++
 ## Overview
-In this tutorial, you will learn techniques in C++ to use the OpenCV C++ API effectively.
-Using C++ module and OpenCV, you will perform some tasks about basic image processing and basic image operations.
+Before this course starts, you have to install the following softwares for OpenCV C++

 ## Installing Visual Studio 2022

 {% embed url="https://ykkim.gitbook.io/dlip/installation-guide/ide/visual-studio-community" %}